bsjerps/pypgio/README.md

 # Description

 __PyPGIO__ is a Python based I/O generator for PostgreSQL databases.
-The only purpose is to drive (a lot of) I/O from a database without requiring a lot of CPU resources.
+The only purpose is to drive (a lot of) I/O from a Postgres database without requiring a lot of CPU resources.

 It is based on, and uses some code from PGIO by Kevin Closson, see [PGIO](https://github.com/therealkevinc/pgio) for more details.